 Douglas-fir beetle (Dendroctonus pseudotsugae) is the most destructive bark beetle of mature Douglas-fir forests in western North America.

-- Remove infested trees and slash, wind-thrown trees susceptible to Douglas-fir beetle infestation, Trees already infested by other insects and diseases, excess numbers of older trees, as the beetles most frequently attack the largest trees first.
+- Remove infested trees and slash from thinning or pruning, wind-thrown trees susceptible to Douglas-fir beetle infestation, trees already infested by other insects and diseases, and excess numbers of older trees, as the beetles most frequently attack the largest trees first.

-- Solar treatments can be used to reduce Douglas-fir beetle populations in infested stands.
+- Solar treatments can be used to reduce Douglas-fir beetle populations in small infested stands.
 These treatments involve felling infested trees and stacking cut logs in an area with full sun before covering them with clear plastic.
-The solar treatment of infested trees creates conditions unsuitable for survival of Douglas-fir beetles, forcing them to either relocate or die.
+The solar treatment of infested trees creates conditions unsuitable for survival of Douglas-fir beetles.

 - Trap trees serve as traps for recently emerged, adult beetles.
-After the trap trees become infested with beetles, trees are removed and destroyed, usually during the fall or winter, while all of the Douglas-fir beetles are still inside.
+After the trap trees become infested with beetles, trees are removed and destroyed, usually during the fall or winter when all of the Douglas-fir beetles are still inside.

 - Hanging pheromone packets containing Methylcyclohexanone (MCH) disrupt the attraction of incoming beetles and can be used to reduce attacks on Douglas-fir trees.